MyConbook/datatool/README.md

 License
 -------
 MyConbook for Android is licensed under the Apache license.
-See README.txt.
+See LICENSE.txt.

 Redistributions **may not** use the official MyConbook data source without permission.